cs3157-borowski/guides/LoggingIn.md

 Spend the first few days going through the tutorials for your chosen text-editor.
 For those of you who choose Vim, you can use the built-in tutorial by running `vimtutor` in the command-line.
 Getting comfortable with your text-editor is very important for this course and will make it a lot easier when assignments become more complex, so practice early!

 ## Setting up Git information
-You will use Git to obtain, wor on,
+You will use Git to obtain, work on, and collaborate for assignments.

 ### Acknowledgements
 This guide was originally developed by Jae Woo Lee.